Yarukku Sontham: Production

 The film was produced by Modern Theatres and was directed by K. V. Srinivasan who also wrote the screenplay.
 Elangovan wrote the dialogues while the comedy part dialogues were penned by K. Devarajan.
 C. A. S. Mani was in charge of cinematography while L. Balu did the editing.
 Processing was done by T. P. Krishnamoorthi.
 P. S. Narasimhan did the audiography.
 B. Nagarajan was the art director and Jayaram did the choreography.
 Y. Sivayya was the stunt master.

 Soundtrack

-Music was composed by K. V. Mahadevan while the lyrics were penned by A. Maruthakasi, Villiputhan and Panchu Arunachalam.
+Music was composed by K. V. Mahadevan.